Application Review FAQ

 How heavily does LSAT performance factor into admissions decisions?

 In reviewing applications to Columbia Law School, no weights or relative levels of importance are assigned to any one specific criterion for admission.
 Indeed, the Admissions Committee takes the entire application into consideration to arrive at a final admissions decision.
-While strong LSAT scores may certainly indicate strength in one's application, the Committee considers the academic record, along with the other personal and biographical information in the file, most carefully.
+While strong LSAT scores may certainly indicate strength in one's application, the Committee considers the academic record, along with the other personal and biographical information in a candidate's file, most carefully.

 How are multiple LSAT scores viewed?

-Even though the ABA requires that we report the highest LSAT score, the Committee considers the entire LSAT testing history when evaluating applications for admission.
+Even though the ABA requires that we only report the highest LSAT score, the Committee considers the entire LSAT testing history when evaluating applications for admission.